Majorro/TaskTracker/README.md

     "TaskTrackerDb": "Server=<your_mssql_server_name>;Database=TaskTracker;Trusted_Connection=true"
 }
 ```
-2. Install the `dotnet-ef` tool to use migrations for database creation and modification
+2. Install the `dotnet-ef` tool to use migrations for database creation and modification<br>
-   1. Globally:
+    Globally:
    ```bash
    dotnet tool install --global dotnet-ef --version 5.0.14
    ```
-   2. Or locally, in the solution folder:
+    Or locally, in the solution folder:
    ```bash
    dotnet new tool-manifest
    dotnet tool install --global dotnet-ef --version 5.0.14